matheuslazzarotto/libreSense/README.md

 ## Features

-- **Automated Subtitles**: Implement a system to generate accurate and synchronized subtitles for video content on Librefix.
+- **Automated Subtitles**: Implement a system to generate accurate and synchronized subtitles for video content on Libreflix.

 ## Getting Started

-To start using libreSenses, follow these steps:
+To start using libreSenses with Libreflix, follow these steps:

 ```bash
 # Clone the repository